-Decisions are largely emotional, not logical: the neuroscience behind decision-making
+Decisions are largely emotional, not logical

-At the point of decision, emotions are very important for choosing.
-In fact even with what we believe are logical decisions, the very point of choice is arguably always based on emotion.
+- Even with what we believe are logical decisions, the very point of choice is arguably always based on emotion.

 Think of a situation where you had bulletproof facts, reason, and logic on your side, and believed there was absolutely no way the other person could say no to your perfectly constructed argument and proposal.
 To do so would be impossible, you figured, because there was no other logical solution or answer.

 And then the other person dug in his heels and refused to budge.
 He wasn't swayed by your logic.
 Were you flabbergasted?

 This is similar to what many negotiators do when they sit down at the table to hammer out a deal.
 They come armed with facts, and they attempt to use logic to sway the other party.
 They figure that by piling on the data and using reason to explain their side of the situation, they can construct a solution that is simply irrefutable — and get the other party to say yes.

 They're doomed to fail, however, because decision-making isn't logical, it's emotional, according to the latest findings in neuroscience.